Yensid10/GUI-ASCII-Infix-Reverse-Polish-Calculator/README.md

 This is the final release for my Calculator Project, all commits/branches/tags&CandidateReleases as well as full developmental history can be found within this GitLab page.
 I would like to apologise for a dip in commits within a specific week, as I was ill for that portion of time.
 I hope the continued amount of significant commits help make up for this, as well as providing a finished product.

+(I also did not realise that I had to individually push tags or create a candidate release branch for each tag, I thought with a commit it would push my tag along with the other code changes I made, and that when that tag was pushed it would count as a candidate release, rather then needing to create a seperately updating branch.
+I'm aware of these issues at the end of my project, so I have pushed all the local tags I made, minus a v0.5 one I made on a previous broken laptop I had, and will create a candidate release branch with my final project within it)

 Benjamin Shearlock